 Growth of semiconductor hetero- and nanostructures

-I am responsible for the molecular beam epitaxy facilities of the LNNano/CNPEM.
-We have an ongoing collaboration and research line for growing various kinds of III-V special tailored heterostructures for internal use or to provide for our collaborators.
-These include standard samples like GaAs quantum wells, InAs dots, and more advanced structures like Bragg reflectors provided for external collaborators.
-Furthermore, we fabricate heterostructures for our own research, and study - besides the membrane overgrowth - the fabrication of unstrained quantum emitters for optical applications or the fabrication of InAs flash dots for single photon sources.
+We have an ongoing research line for growing various kinds of III-V special tailored heterostructures for internal use or to provide for our collaborators.
+These include standard samples like GaAs quantum wells, InAs dots, and more advanced structures like Bragg reflectors or micro-cavity.
+Furthermore, we explore advanced heterostructures, and study – besides the membrane overgrowth – the fabrication of unstrained quantum emitters for optical applications or the fabrication of InAs flash dots for single photon sources.

 The AFM images above depict structures made by Ga assisted deoxidation and local hole etching followed by the overgrowth with AlGaAs/GaAs/AlGaAs to develop unstrained mesoscopic GaAs structures (Nanoscale Research Letters 12, 61 (2017)).